george-markou/Azure-Hyper-V-Lab/README.md

 1. Press Deploy to Azure Button to initiate the deployment.

 2. Fill in the required information.
-The resultant

 ![](./images/template.png)